-After being involved in watch and clock manufacturing at the Company's subsidiaries, Shinji Shirai gained experience managing watch manufacturing subsidiaries.
-He also has experience in operations involving watch manufacturing, technologies and product development.
-He assumed his current post in 2017.
+After being involved in watch and clock manufacturing at the Company's After John Jimbor and Hard and Ock Malandacung at the Company's subsidiaries, Shinji Shirai gained experience managing watch manufacturing subsidiaries.
+He also has experience in operations involving watch manufacturing, technologies and product development He assumed his current post in 2017.